Skip to main content

 Still Wakes the Deep was developed by The Chinese Room.

 Still Wakes the Deep has received mostly positive reviews from players and mostly positive reviews from critics.
-Most players liked this game for its story but disliked it for its stability.
+Most players liked this game for its story but disliked it for its replayability.

 Still Wakes the Deep is a single player game.

-Similar games include Moons of Madness, The Medium, ROUTINE, SOMA, Deliver Us The Moon and others.
+Similar games include Moons of Madness, ROUTINE, The Medium, SOMA, The Shore and others.